khajaasmath786/KafkaTutorial/README.md

 5. Consume message

-sudo bin/kafka-console-consumer.sh --zookeeper localhost:2180 --topic treuckevent --from-beginning
+sudo bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic truckevent --from-beginning

 ---------------------------------Instructions to execute Kafka Tutorial------------------------------------------- n Apache Kafka introduction we discussed some key features of Kafka.
 In this tutorial we will setup a small Kafka cluster.
 We will send messages to a topic using a JAVA producer.
 We will consume the messages using a JAVA consumer.